TommyNam/Apex-Labs/README.md

 - Hamburger menu navigation for smaller screens
 - Smooth animation & hover effects
 - Accessible (ARIA labels for screen readers)
+### Disclaimer:
+- Most Footer Links are invalid and do not link to anything.
+(About Section, Support Section)

 ## Installation Guide (Run Locally)
 ### Prerequisites: